cybozu-go/moco/docs/usage.md

 An empty cluster always has a writable instance called _the primary_.
 All other instances are called _replicas_.
 Replicas are read-only and replicate data from the primary.

 The following YAML is to create a three-instance cluster.
 It has an anti-affinity for Pods so that all instances will be scheduled to different Nodes.
-It also has the same values for memory and CPU requests and limits making the Pod to have [Guaranteed](https://kubernetes.io/docs/tasks/configure-pod-container/quality-service-pod/) QoS.
+It also sets the limits for memory and CPU to make the Pod [Guaranteed](https://kubernetes.io/docs/tasks/configure-pod-container/quality-service-pod/).

 ```yaml
 apiVersion: moco.cybozu.com/v1beta1